1922

 1953

-Early 1950s.
-Note the absence of hangars and barracks, present until 1944, replaced by three Morteo sheds surrounded by haystacks.
+In the early 1950s the absence of hangars and barracks, present until 1944, is noted, replaced by three Morteo sheds surrounded by haystacks.

 1960